petrowhich/nano-post-machine/README.md

 ## Current features

-- non-programmable (a program is hard coded)
+- non-programmable (program is hard-coded)
-- running the hard coded program
+- start hard-coded program
-- pausing execution
+- pause execution
-- changing tape data before running the program and during a pause
+- changing data on the tape before program execution and during a pause
-- ability to zero the tape
+- tape zeroing option
-- saving/loading the tape to RAM of the microcontroller
+- saving/loading the tape into the microcontroller RAM
-- when stop button is pressed, returns to the initial head position
+- return to the initial position of the head when the "Stop" button is pressed
-- simple sound accompaniment as a feedback
+- simple audio as feedback

 ## Planned features

-- programmability (keypad may be used) with [Konstantin Polyakov](https://kpolyakov.spb.ru/prog/post.htm)-like syntax
+- programmability (maybe a numeric keyboard will be used) with a syntax similar to [Konstantin Polyakov](https://kpolyakov.spb.ru/prog/post.htm)'s
-- showing listing of a program with vertical scrolling
+- program listing with vertical scrolling
 - step-by-step execution
-- use of multi-button press to call menus
+- using multiple button presses to invoke menus
-- tape scrolling (breaking the limit of column width of a display) with in-place scrollbar: using arrows for each side to show if there is more tape
+- scrolling of the tape (overcoming display column width limitation) with a scroll bar in place: arrows for each side show if there is more tape
 - improved user interface
 - documentation